Geological deformation of Iceland

 Iceland is geologically young: all rocks there were formed within the last 25 million years.
 It started forming in the Early Miocene sub-epoch, but the oldest rocks found at the surface of Iceland are from the Middle Miocene sub-epoch.
 Nearly half of Iceland was formed from a slow spreading period from 9 to 20 million years ago (Ma).

 The geological structures and geomorphology of Iceland are strongly influenced by the spreading plate boundary and the Iceland hotspot.
-The buoyancy of the deep-seated mantle plume underneath has uplifted the Iceland Basalt Plateau to as high as 3000 meters.
-The hot spot also produces high volcanic activity on the plate boundary.
+Although some have questioned if a hotspot is necessary to explain the observed deformations of Iceland, this is currently felt to best explain observations of rock composition and age obtained by modern techniques.
+The buoyancy of the deep-seated mantle plume underneath has uplifted the Iceland basalt plateau to as high as 3000 meter.
+The crust over the plume is also up to 40 km thick, which is much thicker than elsewhere in Iceland and a contrast to the minimum thickness of 8 km, which is a thickness more typical of oceanic divergent plate boundaries.
+The central part of Iceland is still lifting, but the current rate of crustal lifting of 3 cm/year is mainly explained by glacial isostatic adjustment in response to the retreat of ice since 1890, which has removed much weight from the thick ice sheet.
+The hotspot also produces high volcanic activity on the plate boundary.

 There are two major geologic and topographic structural trends in Iceland.
-One strikes northeast in Southern Iceland and strikes nearly north in northern Iceland.
-The other one strikes approximately west-northwest.
+One strikes north-east in southern Iceland and strikes nearly north in northern Iceland.
+The other one strikes approximately west to north-west.
 Altogether they produce a zigzag pattern.
-The pattern is shown by faults, volcanic fissures, valleys, dikes, volcanoes, grabens and fault scarps.
+The pattern is shown by faults, volcanic fissures, valleys, dikes, volcanoes, grabens, and fault scarps.